-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 The best way to slow the spread of the novel coronavirus is old-fashioned—a mix of social distancing and isolating people who are vulnerable—but health providers are also turning to an array of old and new technologies to combat the disease and its effects.

-Some of these things, such as masks and gowns, are crucial to help “flatten the curve,” or keep down the number of sick people at any given time; many of these items are in short supply, due to a litany of physical and bureaucratic bottlenecks.
+Some of these things, such as masks and gowns, are crucial to help “flatten the curve,” or keep down the number of sick people at any given time; many of these items are in short supply, due to a spike in global demand and a litany of physical and bureaucratic bottlenecks.

 Meanwhile, researchers are racing against the clock to find ways to help those affected by COVID-19.
 As healthcare professionals and hospitals scramble to scale up testing and begin treating the thousands of Americans who have tested positive, scientists are using drug trials, AI, and big data to identify existing medicines and new treatments that can hold back the virus.
 Here’s a partial catalog of the things the healthcare system needs now and in the near future.